dunatron/Re_Houser/README.md

   - sits on top of apollo server
   - imports our resolvers _(Queries and Mutations)_ and sets them up with our server
   - _note: you would need to import everything graphql yoga does to get a working grahql server_

+- he so crazy look at the little baby
+- you wil repect me
+- and no matter how far i go you will need to reflect me

 ## Backend scripts